uhh-lt/mangosteen/code/README.md

 * `make arrange` writes the summaries using `enumerate.sh`;
 * `make evaluate` tunes the parameters using `enumerate.sh`.

 The name of the input file is expected to be `ddt.tsv`.
-Generally, to reproduce our study, it is sufficient to run `make egos clusters babelnet-clusters arrange evaluate` after installing the dependencies.
+Generally, to reproduce our study, it is sufficient to run `make all` after installing the dependencies.
 All the resulting files are stored in the dictionary named like `P80_T100_Elog_N0_Htfidf`.
 The directory name reflects the parameters used to obtain the results.
 The following files can be of interest:

 * `41-join.txt` with the semantic classes, their hyperyms, and WordNet-based scores;
 * `42-aggregate.txt` with the summary on the evaluation on WordNet;